FIU-ELF/Tiny-vGS/README.md

 Tiny virtual Ground Station (vGS) is a Raspberry Pi based Ground Station meant to get students involved in the intersection of space and ground station virtualization.

+# Background

+Communities and remote users around the world rely on public weather data sets to have situational awareness of their environment.
+Virtualized ground stations by the top cloud providers help download weather satellite information at professional sites through Ground Stations as a Service (GSaaS) but what about the every person or unconnected community?
+The same principles that accerelate deploying professional installations can help them too!
+In this tutorial, you'll go through the motions to set up a weather satellite ground station using open source software that can run remotely.
+You'll also leverage cloud resources to create a "GSaaS like" environment to learn about the different tools used in real world ground stations.

 # Mission

 Acquire images from a geostationary satellite ([GOES](/Docs/GOES.md)) using a backyard Ground Station setup.
 To do this, you'll acquire a ground station kit, use open source software to download an image and use the cloud to visualize system performance.
 You'll work through the steps to install & virtualize your setup: